Hormone therapy

 How often will I have injections?

 You will have the injections or implants at your GP surgery or local hospital.
 How often you have them will vary, depending on the type you are having.
-Some men have an injection or implant once a month, while others have an injection every three or six months.
+Some men have an injection or implant once a month, while others have them every three or six months.

 LHRH agonists